-The type property will specify the type of index, and in this case it must be set to property
+The type property specifies the type of index, and in this case it must be set to property

-The propertyNames property indicates the list of the properties that will be stored in the index.
-In case it is missing, the node name will be used as a property name reference value.
+The propertyNames property indicates the list of the properties that are stored in the index.
+In case it is missing, the node name is used as a property name reference value.
 In this example, the jcr:uuid property whose job is to expose the unique identifier (UUID) of its node is added to the index.

 The unique flag which, if set to true adds a uniqueness constraint on the property index.

-The declaringNodeTypes propery allows you to specify a certain node type that the index will only apply to.
+The declaringNodeTypes property lets you specify a certain node type that the index only applies to.

-The reindex flag which if set to true, will trigger a full content reindex.
+The reindex flag which if set to true, triggers a full content reindex.

 The Ordered index is an extension of the Property index.
 However, it has been deprecated.
-Indexes of this type need to be replaced with the Lucene Property Index.
+Indexes of this type must be replaced with the Lucene Property Index.

 A full text indexer based on Apache Lucene is available in AEM 6.

-If no full-text index is configured, then queries with full-text conditions will not work as expected.
+If no full-text index is configured, then queries with full-text conditions do not work as expected.

-Because the index is updated via an asynchronbous background thread, some full-text searches will be unavailable for a small window of time until the background processes are finished.
+Because the index is updated by way of an asynchronous background thread, some full-text searches are unavailable for a small window of time until the background processes are finished.

-Open CRXDE and create a new node under oak:index.
+Open CRXDE and create a node under oak:index.